-You can specify either standard, extended or stateful access control lists.
-These lists are used to check the packets going to be routed and determine whether or not they are processed according to this entry.
+You can specify as many standard as extended or stateful access control lists.
+These lists are used to check the packets going to be routed and determine if they are processed according to this entry or not.

 There are two different cases: one for IPv4 packets and another for IPv6 packets: